abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Pīti and sukha are inherent qualities of the mind that allow it to focus and settle on one point and become stable.
-Of course, if we're obsessed with making that happen—desperately trying to produce pīti and sukha, fearful of any twinge of unpleasantness—it's not going to work.
+Of course, if we're obsessed with making that happen---desperately trying to produce pīti and sukha, fearful of any twinge of unpleasantness---it's not going to work.
 And truly, there's no need to struggle, because it's natural for the mind is to take interest, settle, and become composed.
 We can bring that aspect of the mind into consciousness and allow it to inform the meditation, so the mind comes together and settles in a profound manner.
 As pīti and sukha become pronounced, agitation can drop away.
-In this way, pīti and sukha have a role—a necessary part to play—in cultivating the heart, cultivating steadiness, cultivating *samādhi*.
+In this way, pīti and sukha have a role---a necessary part to play---in cultivating the heart, cultivating steadiness, cultivating *samādhi*.

 # Becoming a Somebody Forgetting About Everybody